huaminghuangtw/Second-Brain/huaming-second-brain/Comparison.md

 - 比較 = 攀比
 - Stop comparing yourself to others.
-Comparing yourself to your past self.
+(Stop comparing your day 1 to everyone else's day 1000.)
+Comparing yourself to your past (yesterday) self.
 - If you want to compare yourself with someone else, study ultra-successful people.